Vaibhav161994/PlangDetect/README.md

 First of all we take keyword of all the languages and find out the minimum keyword to show simple program, then take that keyword and store it into array then check these keyword in console if it is availble then show that language.
 ========================================Algo==================================================
+>>we take file in which contain method is there which check the string in array if will identify which language it is
+>>then it return the name of Language
+>>example:-if Public static void main(String args[])
+found in file then it return Java It is only syntex which is only found in Java.
 ===================================== Implementation==========================================
 In console we provide syntactical correct code we use contain keywords to check the console code then display that language otherwise it show language not available.